sergiocollado/potpourri/Notes_on_Linux/02_Notes_on_memory_management_in_Linux_kernel.md

 x86_64: Documentation/x86/x86_64/mm.rst

-#### Can I use virt_to_phys for user space memory in kernel module? or Can I use virt_to_phys to get the physical address returned by malloc
+#### Can I use virt_to_phys for user space memory in kernel module? or Can I use virt_to_phys to get the physical address returned by malloc?

 `virt_to_phys`: The returned physical address is the physical (CPU) mapping for the memory address given.
 It is only valid to use this function on addresses directly mapped or allocated via `kmalloc`.
 It means It is used by the kernel to translate kernel virtual address (not user virtual address) to physical address.